-This one Hog kept looking at me while I was photographing it, but I don't think it knew what I was and it didn't pay me much attention after checking me out.
-Wild hogs can be extremely dangerous when injured or cornered.
+This one Hog kept looking at me while I was photographing it, but I don’t think it knew what I was and it didn’t pay me much attention after checking me out.
+Wild hogs are extremely dangerous when injured or cornered.

 I was hand holding a Canon EOS 7D Mark II camera with a EF100-400 mm f/4.5-5.6L IS II USM lens attached.

 - ISO 800

 - Single Point, Continuous Auto Focus